redhat-manufacturing/edge-lab-gitops/README.md

 `bootstrap.sh` will attempt to deploy sealed-secrets and requires a sealed secret master key to manage existing deployments.

-If managing an already bootstraped cluster, the sealed-secrets key must be obtained from the inital bootstrap (ask the person who initally setup the cluster).
+If managing an already bootstrapped cluster, the sealed-secrets key must be obtained from the initial bootstrap (ask the person who initially setup the cluster).

 The sealed secret(s) for bootstrap should be located at:
 ```sh
 bootstrap/base/sealed-secrets-secret.yaml
 ```

-If this is the first time bootstraping a cluster, `bootstrap.sh` will deploy a new sealed-secrets controller and obtain a new secret if it does not exist.
+If this is the first time bootstrapping a cluster, `bootstrap.sh` will deploy a new sealed-secrets controller and obtain a new secret if it does not exist.

 ## Additional Configurations